 Before we get into the steps of creating your own niche website, let’s take a look at some resources that I personally recommend.
 I’ll go into more details about each of these resources as we look at the different steps to building your website.

-SiteGround (web hosting) – There are plenty of different companies that you can choose for hosting your website.
-I recommend SiteGround because from my experience they are the best option, and because I use their services for my own websites.
-I’ve been a SiteGround customer for more than 5 years, and I have several different sites that are currently hosted by SiteGround, including VitalDollar.com.
-Bluehost is popular with a lot of bloggers and niche website owners.
-I’ve also used Bluehost for several years and they are good too.
-I like SiteGround a little better because sites load faster and because their customer service better than any other host in its class.
+Bluehost (web hosting) – There are plenty of different companies that you can choose for hosting your website.
+I recommend Bluehost because they are the hosting provider that I use for my own niche websites.
+I’ve been a Bluehost customer for more than 5 years, and I have several different sites that are currently hosted by Bluehost.

 WordPress – WordPress is a content management system that you’ll use to power your website.
 It’s free and easy to install, and it makes it very easy to manage and maintain your website/blog with no technical knowledge, no need to mess with code, and no need to hire a designer/developer.
 For step-by-step instructions on how to install WordPress please see How to Start a Blog.

 KWFinder – One of the keys to building a profitable niche website is keyword research and finding the low competition search phrases that will make it possible for you to get Google search traffic to your website.
 There are a lot of different keyword research tools that you can use, and we’ll look at more of the details later.
 My favorite is KWFinder, because it’s easy to use and very powerful.